intelligentplant/AppStoreConnect.Adapters/README.md

 App Store Connect applies its own authorization before dispatching queries to an adapter, so a given user will only be able to access data if they have been granted the appropriate permissions in App Store Connect.

 Authorization can also be applied at the [adapter level](./src/DataCore.Adapter) and at the [API level](./src/DataCore.Adapter.AspNetCore).

+# Development and Hosting Without .NET

+If you want to write and host an adapter without using .NET, you can expose your adapter via [gRPC](https://grpc.io/).
+Protobuf definitions for the gRPC adapter services can be found [here](/src/DataCore.Adapter.Grpc/Protos).